Source: Melissa and Doug

 B. Boogie Woogie Mat – Piano Mat

-This oversized piano mat allows your toddler to move his body – jump, pound, and dance around – to make music, and can then be packed away once the dance party is over.
+This oversized piano mat allows your toddler to move their body – jump, pound, and dance around – to make music, and can then be packed away once the dance party is over.

 Related Topics